reconify-com/reconify-pip/README.md

 The Reconify module is used for sending data to the Reconify platform at [www.reconify.com](https://www.reconify.com).

-Currently the module supports processing and analyzing Chats and Completions from OpenAI.
+Currently the module supports processing and analyzing Chats, Completions, and Images from OpenAI and the following foundational models using Amazon Bedrock: AI21 Jurassic, Anthropic Claude, Cohere Command, and Stability Stable Diffusion.

 Support for additional actions and providers will be added.

 ## Get started